Concept2 Model E

 This is where many beginners (and show-offs) make a huge mistake of messing with the damper settings.
-A higher damper setting of 10 does not equate to more resistance.
-It will simply prevent you from getting a good cardio workout because you will get tired right away.
+A higher damper setting of 10 will not increase your resistance.
+It will simply prevent you from getting a good cardio workout because you will get tired first.
 That alone defeats the entire purpose of buying a rowing machine, doesn’t it?

 Most experts recommend that you set the damper settings somewhere between 3 and 5 and adjust the resistance level with your own power.
 As you get stronger, you can then think of tweaking the damper settings, but most people actually find they don’t even have to do that to get a great workout.

 If you’re really bothered by the sound, one thing you can do is to muffle it using a floor mat.
-Concept2 sells its own PVC floor mat for its rowers, but you can purchase other models you like.
-We recommend the Supermats PVC Mat, available on Amazon right here.
+Concept2 sells its own PVC mat for its rowers, but you can purchase cheaper versions if you like.
 Carpet also works well, plus the Model E actually stays stable even on carpeted floor.

 In many cases, noise isn’t going to be much of a problem.
 However, if you live in an apartment complex where your neighbor can hear everything you’re doing, or if you live with someone who can’t be bothered by the least bit of noise, you might have to forgo this rowing machine.